The-YoungOne/Customer_Portal/README.md

 - **Environment Variables Exposure:**
   - Sensitive information is stored in `.env` files.
 Ensure that these files are excluded from version control systems like Git by adding them to `.gitignore`.

+- **Transaction Reconciliation:**
+  - Implement automated reconciliation processes to match internal transactions with SWIFT records to ensure consistency and detect discrepancies.

+- **Scalability Concerns:**
+  - As the number of users and transactions grows, ensure that the system scales appropriately.
+Consider implementing load balancing and database optimization techniques.

 ---